AadityaDeshpande/SmartNews/README.md

 # SmartNews
-Progressive web application and Android app for fetching news from an API.
+web application and Android app for fetching news from an API.